FrickTown/ObsidianVaults/DatorArkitektur/Lab 3 Material.md

 - *Q4*: No. One would expect the fourth word in memory to equal 4, but it zeroes out.
 - *Q5*: Due to the pipelining, both addition instructions are performing their calculations with registers that have not yet been written to by lw.
 By the time sw reads register $t3, the $t1 and $t2 registers have only *just* gotten written to.
 - *Q6*: I again fixed it by stalling the pipeline, adding 3 waits between any read-req operation.
+# Forwarding Unit
+***Question 7**: With our forwarding added, have we now eliminated all need for pipeline stalls in the given test programs?
+Which types of hazards are covered by the current design so far (Give us an example)?
+If not, explain why, and how the pipeline could be further improved.*
+No. We have only solved hazards that do not involve memory read/writes.
+Additionall